ShaunCurtis/Blazor.Interactivity/readme.md

 ## Demo Solution

-If you want to walk along with this dicsussion create a Blazor Solution using the *Blazor Web App* template.
-Set *Interactive Render Mode* to WebAssembky and *Interactivity Location* to Global.
+If you want to walk along with this discussion create a Blazor Solution using the *Blazor Web App* template.
+Set *Interactive Render Mode* to WebAssembly and *Interactivity Location* to Global.

-The render mode logging code is described in the Appendix.

-> TODO - Add this to the appendix

 ##  Blazor Server

 The original mode of operation.

-In the Server project modify `App.razor` by changing the rendermode on `HeadOutlet` and `Routes` to `@rendermode="InteractiveServer"`.
+In the Server project modify `App.razor` by changing the `rendermode` on `HeadOutlet` and `Routes` to `@rendermode="InteractiveServer"`.

 ```csharp
 //...